Marcus-UK/Expens.io/README.md

 # User stories

 ```
-As a user,
+As an employee,
 so that I can use Expens.io securely,
 I want to be able to sign up for a account.

-As a user,
+As an employee,
 so that I can keep my account secure,
 I want to be able to log in and out of Expens.io.

-As a user,
+As an employee,
 so that I can track my expenses,
 I want to be able to add a record of an expense.

-As a user,
+As an employee,
 so that I can accurately track my expenses,
 I want to be able to record the type, amount and date of the expense.

+As an employee,
+so that I can amend any mistakes with my expenses,
+I want to be able to edit any expense entered.

-As a user,
+As an employee,
 so that I can provide evidence of my expenses,
 I want to be able to upload photos of my receipts.
 ```